t-sekai/cse15l-lab-reports/lab-report-1-week-3/lab-report-1-week-3.md

 ![](browser_3.png)

->1. handleRequest() is called with relevant value of the url path value and the query value, which is "/add" and "s=apple", respectfully.
+>1. handleRequest() is called with relevant value of the url path value and the query value, which is "/add" and "s=apple" respectfully.
 A relevant value of the class is the content string list.
 >2.
 The method finds the intended add value "apple" by splitting the query value.
 >3.
 The value is added to the content string list *string*; {} -> {"apple"}.